rhazarian/node-red-contrib-hdl-buspro/README.md

 * input/output nodes for device channels
 * input/output nodes for universal switches
 * a get node for device channels (based on stored values)
-* a button colour node to change the LED colour of the new capacitive touch buttons
+* a button color node to change the LED color of the new capacitive touch buttons
 * a panel brightness node to facilitate dimming panels eg. at night
 * raw nodes to allow you to craft messages to send/receive anything on the HDL network